rahul2393/cpp-wrapper/RESULTS.md

 The benchmark results clearly demonstrate that:

-1. **Native implementations are dramatically faster** than C++-backed ones for simple caching operations
+1. **Native implementations are dramatically faster** than C++-backed ones for simple caching operations across all percentiles
 2. **CGO/JNI overhead is substantial** and should be considered when choosing between native and C++ implementations
-3. **Java's native collections** generally outperform Go's for map operations
+3. **Go's native collections** generally outperform Java's for map operations
 4. **For pure caching needs**, native implementations are the clear choice
-5. **C++ integration should be reserved** for cases where specific C++ features or libraries are required

-The choice between native and C++-backed implementations should be based on:
-- **Performance requirements**: Native implementations are significantly faster
-- **C++ feature needs**: Use C++ backend only if specific C++ libraries or features are required
-- **Development complexity**: Native implementations are simpler to develop and maintain

-## Future Enhancements
-1. **Protobuf Integration**: Resolve Abseil linking issues for full protobuf support
-2. **Memory Management**: Implement proper memory management for production use
-3. **Error Handling**: Add comprehensive error handling and validation
-4. **Thread Safety**: Add thread safety considerations for concurrent access
-5. **More Complex Operations**: Benchmark more complex C++ operations to justify the overhead
+5. **Percentile analysis reveals** that native implementations provide more predictable performance with lower variance
+6. **Performance consistency** is crucial for production systems, where Go native implementations show the best characteristics